LunaSare/spring2023-data-science/assignments/Week7_assignment.md

    the `SPECIES` column in a separate subplot.
 Label the x axis "Canopy Area (m)" and the y axis "Height (m)".
 Make the point size 2.
 6. That's a big outlier in the plot from (2).
-50 by 50 meters is a little too big for a real Acacia, so filter the data to remove any values for `AXIS_1` and `AXIS_2` that are over 20 and update the data frame.
-Then remake the graph.
+50 by 50 meters is a little too big for a real acacia tree, so filter the data to remove any values for `AXIS_1` and `AXIS_2` that are over 20 and update the data frame.
+Then, remake the graph.
-7. For this question you will use the package `dplyr` and its pipe `%>%`.
-To learn more on what is the dplyr pipe and how to use it, [watch this YouTube video](https://www.youtube.com/watch?v=ui3VZeuN8QY).
+7. For this question you will use the package `dplyr` and the pipe operator `%>%`.
+To learn more about the pipe operator and how to use it, [watch this introductory video](https://www.youtube.com/watch?v=ui3VZeuN8QY). <!-- Another good introductory video on pipes: https://www.youtube.com/watch?v=3PMBr1RhdqM -->
    Using the data without the outlier -- i.e., the data generated in (6), create a data fram called `abundance` that shows how the abundance of each species has been changing through time.